conductor-sdk/typescript-workers-patients-example/README.md

 Workflow Manager roles.

 ### Database setup
 Workflow execution command is at the end of this document.
-Example input for the workflow execution specifies local postgres database `test` with user `postgres`, no password, no SSL, `patients1` (meant to serve as local) and `patients2` tables (meant to serve as external) in `public` schema.
+Example input for the workflow execution specifies local postgres database `patients` with user `patients` and password `patients`, no SSL, `patients1` (meant to serve as local) and `patients2` tables (meant to serve as external) in `public` schema.

 Run following commands from the command line:
 ```